-Shares in Stellantis, Aston Martin skid on profit warnings
+Shares In Stellantis, Aston Martin Skid On Profit Warnings

 European auto giant Stellantis, whose other top brands include Peugeot, RAM and Fiat, cited efforts to improve its US business as well as competition from Chinese automakers.

-The company, which also makes Maserati, Dodge and Chrysler cars, said it now expected an adjusted operating income margin of 5.5 to 7.0 percent.
+The company, which also makes Maserati, Dodge and Chrysler cars, said it now expects an adjusted operating income margin ranging between 5.5 and 7.0 per cent.

 It had previously expected double-digit growth.